filiplukicccc/test-task-ximble/README.md

 1. Clone project from git repository
-2. In root folder type: npm install
+2. Switch to test-task-ximble folder and to run application type: npm start
-3. To run application: npm start